 Access to environmental information is guaranteed under the Public Information Act.
 Sections 9 and 10 of the Act require that holders of information are obliged to grant access to information in their possession.
 The persons making requests for information do not have to justify their interest or the request for information.
 The grounds for refusal are exhaustively listed in the Act.
 Requests are refused, inter alia, if the information requested is intended for the internal use of the public authority.
 Such use includes information on national defence, international relations, industrial solutions, intellectual property rights, inquiries and court proceedings, and sensitive and private personal data.

-Pursuant to section 24 of the General Part of Environmental Code Act, everyone has the right to ask for environmental information by submitting explanatory application to memorandum and on the basis of the Response to Memoranda and Requests for Explanations Act or a request for information on the basis of the Public Information Act or on the basis of other act.
+Pursuant to section 24 of the General Part of Environmental Code Act, everyone has the right to ask for environmental information by submitting a request for explanation based on the Response to Memoranda and Requests for Explanations and Submission of Collective Addresses Act or a request for information on the basis of the Public Information Act or on the basis of other act.
 A person making a request does not have to publish neither the aim of requesting environmental information nor to justify the request for information in any other way.
 At the request of the person making the request, the holder of information shall explain the methods of collecting data and allow access to the information regarding sampling and analyse of methods.

 A request for information shall be complied with promptly, but not later than within five working days.
 If the request cannot be met within this deadline, the person who made the request shall be notified.
 The deadline can be extended to a maximum of 15 working days.

-Public institutions, local governments and their officials are obliged to register requests for information, memoranda and requests for explanations addressed to them on the basis of the Public Information Act and the .
+Public institutions, local governments and their officials are obliged to register requests for information, memoranda and requests for explanations addressed to them on the basis of the Public Information Act and the Response to Memoranda and Requests for Explanations and Submission of Collective Addresses Act.
 Memoranda and requests for clarification must be complied with in writing within one month since receiving of the memoranda or request for clarification.
 If additional research is needed, this deadline may be extended to two months.

 Pursuant to section 25 of the Public Information Act, generally a holder of information shall cover the expenses relating to compliance with requests for information.
 A person making a request for information shall pay up to 0,19 euros per page for printouts and copies on paper starting from the twenty-first page, unless a state fee for the release of information is prescribed by law.